icopy-site/awesome/docs/awesome/awesome-mysql.md

 - [Sysbench](https://github.com/akopytov/sysbench) - a modular, cross-platform and multi-threaded benchmark tool.
 - [TPCC-MySQL](https://code.launchpad.net/~percona-dev/perconatools/tpcc-mysql) - A port of the popular [TPCC](http://www.tpc.org/tpcc/) benchmark for MySQL.

+## Binlog-Replication

+- [Kingbus](https://github.com/flike/kingbus) - A distributed MySQL binlog storage system built on Raft
+- [mysql-ripple](https://github.com/google/mysql-ripple) - Ripple, a server that can serve as a middleman in MySQL replication

 ## ChatOps

 *Scripts integrated into chat rooms*